-The Office of Student Rights and Responsibilities (F-107, 609-626-3585) oversees the Campus Code of Conduct (Policy I-55 see also Student Handbook).
+Care & Community Standards Office (F-107, 609-626-3585) oversees the Campus Code of Conduct (Policy I-55 see also Student Handbook).
 All incidences involving students, whether as complainants or respondents, are processed through the Campus Hearing Board.

 The Office of Institutional Diversity and Equity (L-214, 609-652-4693) investigates complaints against employees in accordance with the Policy Prohibiting Discrimination in the Workplace.
 The Office of Institutional Diversity and Equity also investigates complaints against students accused of sexual misconduct and VAWA-related Title IX claims.
-However, the Office of Institutional Diversity and Equity provides the Office of Student Rights and Responsibilities with the evidence gathered during the fact-finding process, at which time the Office of Student Rights and Responsibilities will impanel a Hearing Board.
+However, the Office of Institutional Diversity and Equity provides the Care & Community Standards Office with the evidence gathered during the fact-finding process, at which time the Care & Community Standards Office will impanel a Hearing Board.
 The Hearing Board will determine credibility and whether or not the Accused is responsible under the Student Code of Conduct.

 Under the New Jersey Law Against Discrimination, all fact-finding investigations are confidential; however, such confidentiality does not prohibit parties or witnesses from obtaining and presenting evidence during the fact-finding investigation.
 See Student Procedure Prohibiting Sexual Misconduct and Discrimination in the Academic / Educational Environment, as well as Procedures for Internal Complaints Alleging Discrimination in the Workplace, for more procedural information.

 Stockton will conduct a prompt and equitable investigation into allegations of sex discrimination, sexual misconduct, and VAWA-related Title IX complaints.